ibm-cloud-architecture/tutorial-vpc-3tier-networking/UI.md

 ## Create Data Tier VPC Instances - Subnet2

-Now we have all the required information, lets create two Ubuntu 18.04 VSIs in `subnet2` for the MySQL backend.
+Now we have all the required information, let's create two Ubuntu 18.04 VSIs in `subnet2` for the MySQL backend.

 On the *VPC Infrastructure* menu, select "Virtual server instances" and then "New instance".